ozanarkancan/ReGROUND/README.md

 singularity image.expand overlay.simg
 ```

 * Connect to the container with the overlayed image.
-Don't forget to bind your cuda and cudnn paths
+Don't forget to bind your cuda and cudnn paths.
 ```
 singularity shell --bind <your cuda path>:/usr/local/cuda,<your cudnn path>:/opt/cudnn --overlay overlay.simg --nv RG.simg
 ```